Ajdne/Sum_of_Power-Fortran/README.md

 # Power Flow Claculation with Current Summation Algorithm in Radial Distribution Networks (Fortran)
-# :hammer: README is currently in the making :hammer:

 ## Table of Contents
  * [About the program](#about-the-program)